 We will consider all forms of visual art and writing: fiction, non-fiction, poetry, film, animation, photography, illustration.

-Lacuna is developing a comprehensive range of sharp and engaging critiques of the best human rights books, art, theatre, film, music and more.
-If you want to review an relevant event, exhibition, film or book, drop us a line.
+Lacuna welcomes sharp and engaging critiques of the best human rights books, art, theatre, film, music and more.
+If you want to review an relevant (and recent) event, exhibition, film or book, drop us a line.